Inventory1

 — 5 minutes reading

-If you’ve never set up or tracked your own inventory before, there are a few aspects you’ll want to consider before you set up your database, spreadsheet or ledger.
+If you’ve never set up or tracked your own inventory before, there are a few aspects to consider before you set up your database, spreadsheet, or ledger.
 You may end up changing how you track your products as your business changes, but planning out your inventory from the beginning can save you a lot of time a few months from now.
-Here are a few factors for you to consider before you begin to even list your products.
+Two notable things that you should consider and sort out from the outset are your product names and categories.

-When you only have a handful of items, you might want to identify one of your products as “Frilly Red Dress”.
-After all, that’s what you might call it , and that’s how customers will see it.
-But as discussed in the “Create your own barcodes” article, there’s a lot that you can encode into a name.
+When you only have a handful of items, you might be tempted to label your products with simple names like “frilly red dress”.
+After all, that’s what you might call it, and that’s how customers will see it.
+But just as in the case of product barcodes, there’s a lot that you can encode into a name.

-A good naming convention for items strikes a balance between being easily human-readable, so that a new employee could learn to identify items quickly, while maintaining machine-readability, so that you can sort and filter your own product list easily in a spreadsheet or inventory program.
-Your business needs to be quick and light on its feet, so you’ll want to design these capabilities right into your inventory list.
+A good naming convention for items strikes a balance between being easily readable by humans — so that a new employee could learn to identify items quickly — while maintaining machine readability, so that you can sort and filter your own product list easily in a spreadsheet or inventory program.
+Your business needs to be quick and light on its feet, so you will want to design these capabilities right into your inventory list.

 Let’s discuss the example case of Archon Optical: they sell an item called “Zealot Glasses.”
 Entering the glasses into a product list simply based on their name works, but that isn’t forward-thinking—it doesn’t account for the different colors and materials that could be used in future Zealot editions.
 There could be an amazing holiday edition of the glasses made out of aluminum instead of plastic, in which case “Zealot Glasses” would no longer be enough to differentiate one model from another.
 The lesson here is that you may not be able to predict all the future permutations of a product, but you can build a few common variables into the item name.